mtill/py-markdown-journal/README.md

 Instead of thinking about file structures, you simply put everything in one place and tag your daily notes.

 The compile\_handout-script generates a "handout" for your notes, i.e., for each tag, a dedicated markdown file is generated, subsuming all relevant journal entries.
-The script can also be used to highlight recent entries, e.g., from the last 2 weeks, which enables the user to get a quick glimpse on recent additions.

 All words starting with an "#" are considered as a tag, e.g., by adding the word "#journalling" somewhere in your journal, the respective tag is assigned to that journal entry.